jamesshannon/screen/README.md

 config values from both `dotenv` files in development and will then use Docker's `dotenv` support (`--env-file`) to load the `config.env` file in production.

 All environment variable names below should be prefaced with `FLASK_`.
+Boolean values should be lowercase `true` or `false`.

 - `DB_FILE` - (Relative) path to sqlite file.
 Must be created first with `python -m flask initdb`; the docker image will do this for you on its first